ACupofCommit/anonymouschat/packages/docs/README.md

 # Anonymouslack
 **Say your honest opinion anonymously!**

-- Anonymouslack은 슬랙 채널에 익명 메시지를 전달할 수 있습니다.
+- Anonymouslack helps you use anonymity in Slack.
-- 익명으로 쓰레드에 댓글을 남길 수 있습니다.
+- You can chat by using anonymous messages on channels and threads.
-- 익명으로 안전하게 의견을 말하세요.
+- For your safety, please use anonymouslack.

 ## Installation

-1. ↓ `Add to Slack` 버튼을 클릭하여 슬랙 워크스페이스에 설치하세요.
+1. ↓ `Add to Slack` Click this button to install it in your Slack workspace.

 <div>
   <a :href="installLink">